-DPG-2223-001 and DPG-2223-002.
+DPG-2302-00X and DPG-2345-00X.

-The DPG-2223-00X digital controller is used primarily to govern diesel or gas fueled engines of generator sets.
+The DPG-23XX-00X digital controller is used primarily to govern diesel or gas fueled engines of off-highway vehicles.
 This microprocessor-based, digital controller performs across a wide speed range and allows adjustment of all controller features through the built-in user interface.
 Properly tuned, this controller delivers fast engine response to speed or load change while providing precise stable isochronous operation.

 Separately programmable Proportional, Integral, and Derivative gains are provided for tailoring controller response to many engine applications.
-Other adjustments include acceleration and deceleration ramp rates, startup and torque limits, idle speed set, and idle hold time.
+Other adjustments include acceleration and deceleration ramp rates, startup and torque limits.

-The controller can also provide droop speed control with 100 user-selectable droop levels.
-The controller's internal FAILSAFE reacts instantly to loss of the engine speed signal or loss of remote speed potentiometer signal.
+The controller's internal FAILSAFE reacts instantly to loss of the engine speed signal or loss of remote speed potentiometer signal, allowing the actuator to return to minimum fuel.